Avoiding Google Penalties

 How can you avoid Google penalties and protect your website’s SEO visibility?
 This topic is vital because a search engine penalty can reduce or even wipe out your search traffic — and it can be costly and difficult to recover.

-With every new algorithm update, Google seems to tighten its standards a little more and catch more websites operating just outside search engine guidelines.
+With every new algorithm update, Google seems to tighten its standards a little more.
+Websites operating just outside search engine guidelines can get caught.
 If your site is penalized, you can expect your rankings to slip and revenues to fall.

 What Is a Google Penalty